To Fuel or Not to Fuel...That is the question.

 There will be times that the load you're hauling will be extremely heavy.
 When you examine the weight carefully, you may only be able to run with a half a tank of fuel, verses a full tank, without being overweight.
 Anytime the load is fairly close to the limit I would run to the nearest truck stop scale and weigh it out.
 If it was more than a day or two haul, then I would try to sleep and fuel somewhere soon after a DOT scale.
 Then you can get some much needed rest, a shower, something to eat, and be ready to roll when the next "driving shift" came.
 You'll burn off some of that fuel before getting to the next DOT scale.
 An yes, you're going to find that sleep will be at a premium, especially if you have a hot load on a tight schedule.

-Some DOT scales may let you slide when you're a little overweight, but there again, it all depends (unfortunately) on the mood of the person manning the scales at the time you go across.
+Some DOT scales may let you slide when you're a little overweight, but then again, it all depends (unfortunately) on the mood of the person manning the scales at the time you go across.
 More on that in another post.
 Knowing the state you're driving through and it's regulations will no doubt help you in such matters.
 Again, more on that later.
 At times, though, 200 pounds of fuel may mean the difference between a ticket and no ticket.

 There are several good reasons to keep your fuel tanks full if you can.
 One good reason is that you never know how long you will have to wait for a load.
-Another good reason is that In most Northern states...lets say, above New York...it's hard to find a place to get fuel.
+Another good reason is that in most northern states... lets say, above New York...it's hard to find a place to get fuel.
 It also happens to be incredibly difficult to find a place to park when you need it.
 I always tried to run into the Northeast, drop the load, and be out in one day if possible.

 Another good reason is that in most northern states you will get stuck in blizzards that may last a day, or may last a week!
 Keeping your tank topped off may mean the difference between freezing and staying warm.!!!WARNING!!!
 DO NOT USE "Lot Lizards" FOR THE PURPOSES OF KEEPING WARM!!!
 When you wake up, most everything in your rig will be gone, including the fuel.
 You will be left with the fragrant funk of stank for the reminder of your attempt to keep warm.